 Forged in Sheffield

 The space around the building is becoming beautifully landscaped gardens, perfect for spending lazy days outside.
-Urban Splash and our public partners – Sheffield City Council, Transform South Yorkshire, Homes and Communities Agency, English Heritage and Great Places can't wait to share Park Hill with you.
+Urban Splash and Places for People, along with our public partners – Sheffield City Council, Transform South Yorkshire, Homes and Communities Agency, English Heritage and Great Places can't wait to share more of Park Hill with you.

 Availability - Homes